perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- Work with corporate attorney on how to respond to police request for more information

 #### Processing Law Enforcement Crime Scenes
+- Law enforcement officers may only search and seize criminal evidence with probable cause
+	- **What is probable cause?**
+		- Reasonable grounds to believe that particular person has committed a crime
+			- especially to justify search preferring charge
+		- Refers to standard specifying whether